Notifications

 Learner focus

-• PIs serve learners interested in career and technical programming
+• PIs serve learners interested in career and technical programming.

 Undergraduate universities (UUs)

-UUs focus on undergraduate level education and applied research.
+UUs focus on undergraduate level education.

 Table 4.
 Undergraduate universities in Alberta